abpframework/abp/docs/en/Multi-Tenancy.md

 ````

 > It is recommended to **use the Tenant Management module**, which is already pre-configured when you create a new application with the ABP startup templates.

+## Other Multi-Tenancy Infrastructure

+ABP Framework was designed to respect to the multi-tenancy in every aspect and most of the times everything will work as expected.

+BLOB Storing, Caching, Data Filtering, Data Seeding, Authorization and all the other services are designed to properly work in a multi-tenant system.

 ## See Also